Anyone who has been around technology for a while can name great products that didn’t make it.

 My favourite is the chording keyboard.
 When I first saw one (in the early 1980s) I thought it would succeed.

-On the other hand plenty of ordinary products took off.
-Some started life as ugly ducklings, growing into swans.
+Plenty of ordinary products took off.
+Some started life as ugly ducklings, then grew into swans.

 Spotting good technology isn’t easy

 Spotting winners and losers early is useful.
 It isn’t easy or straightforward.
 Better doesn’t necessarily mean more successful.

 Some believe technically poor winners beat technically better losers because of clever marketing.
 There’s a grain of truth in this, but the reality is more complex.

 In the early 1990s, US writer Geoffrey Moore found business technology products go through an adoption life cycle.